openmovementproject/openmovement/Mechanical/Hannan Snap Visor - COVID19/README.md

 The is made from one of two types of material:

-PVC - The clear visor area.
+*PVC - The clear visor area
-PP - The adjustable head strap and mount for the clear visor.
+*PP - The adjustable head strap and mount for the clear visor.

 ## Usage